 MDMA, commonly known as Ecstasy, is classified as a Schedule I substance in Georgia.
 Possession of any amount leads to felony charges.

 The severity of penalties for MDMA-related offenses in Georgia depends on the weight of the substance, including any mixture.
-The law considers solid substances, liquid substances, and substances placed on a secondary medium.
+The law considers solid, liquid, and substances placed on a secondary medium.

 - Solid: < 1 gram